sweetpand/sweetpand.github.io/_pages/about.md

 I also start to journey in the machine learning research field as I'm doing a master's there are a lot of requirements to do researches and now my research interests mainly focus on developing data-efficient deep learning models.
 I do care about data efficiency because I believe we need to push the current deep learning algorithms towards less data dependency.
 I think this is important for both robustness (introducing general inductive biases) and applicability in different domains.

-Thank you very much for taking the time to read about me and please feel free to reach out with anything you have in mind!
+Thank you very much for taking the time to read about me and please feel free to reach out with anything you have in mind:)!